 Halfpoint - Fotolia

-It was Autotask’s first European Community Live!
+It was Autotask’s latest European Community Live!
 Event this month.
 What was on the agenda?

 One of the things that differentiates Autotask is our commitment to Europe.
 We have opened three offices in the last 12 months in Amsterdam, Manchester is Copenhagen.
 We think we’re mission-critical for our customers – that’s what they tell us, and being on the ground, not just with sales and marketing, but professional services, account management and consulting is key.